rahul-gharat/dronahq-docs/docs/pdf-creator-concepts/dynamic-table.md

   <figcaption align='center'><i>Generate PDF Action Configuration</i></figcaption>
 </figure>

-Now add `Open URL` action on to the succes branch of `Generate PDF` action, and in the URL field give reference to the link variable we created inside the `Generate PDF` action.
+Now add `Open URL` action on to the success branch of `Generate PDF` action, and in the URL field give reference to the link variable we created inside the `Generate PDF` action.

 <figure>
   <Thumbnail src="/img/pdf-creator-concepts/dynamic-table/open-url-action-configuration.png" alt="Open PDF Link using Open URL action" />